SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 # phonetics

-Phonetics is a branch of linguistics that studies phones.
+»⟮Phonetics⟯« is a branch of linguistics that studies ⟮＿phones＿⟯.

-Phones and phonemes may be produced via speech or via sign.
+⟮＿Phones＿⟯ and ⟮c_;＿phonemes＿⟯ may be produced via ⟮＿speech＿⟯ or via ⟮c_;＿sign＿⟯.
-A sign phone/phoneme (somewhat rare term) is a phone/phoneme produced via sign.
+»⟮A sign phone/phoneme⟯« (somewhat rare term) is ⟮＿a phone/phoneme＿⟯ ⟮produced via ＿sign＿⟯.
-A speech phone/phoneme (somewhat rare term) is a phone/phoneme produced via speech.
+»⟮A speech phone/phoneme⟯« (somewhat rare term) is ⟮＿a phone/phoneme＿⟯ ⟮produced via ＿speech＿⟯.

-A speech sound is a speech phone where the classification into different phones is not at issue.
+»⟮A speech sound⟯« is ⟮＿a speech phone or phoneme＿⟯ where ⟮the classification into different phones⟯ is ⟮not at issue⟯.

 ## branches

-Phonetics is traditionally divided into articulatory, acoustic and auditory phonetics.
+⟮＿Phonetics＿⟯ is traditionally divided into ⟮＿articulatory＿⟯, ⟮＿acoustic＿⟯ and ⟮＿auditory＿⟯.
-All of the three branches of phonetics are interested in phones in different ways.
+All of ⟮the three branches⟯ of ⟮＿phonetics＿⟯ are ⟮interested in ＿phones＿⟯ in ⟮different ways⟯.

-table:branch of phonetics|is concerned with what aspect of phones articulatory phonetics|production auditory phonetics|perception
+table:branch of phonetics|is concerned with what aspect of phones »⟮articulatory phonetics⟯«|⟮production⟯
-acoustic phonetics|acoustic effects
+»⟮auditory phonetics⟯«|⟮perception⟯
+»⟮acoustic phonetics⟯«|⟮acoustic effects⟯

 # speech production

 ## distinctive features

-Distinctive features are a phonological classification of the phonetic concept of a phone.
-Natural class is a set of phonemes in a language that share certain distinctive features.
+»⟮A natural class⟯« is ⟮a set of ＿phonemes＿⟯ in a language that ⟮share certain ＿distinctive features＿⟯.
-Distinctive features are typically grouped into major class features, manner features, place features, and laryngeal features.
+⟮＿Distinctive features＿⟯ are typically grouped into ⟮＿major class features＿⟯, ⟮＿manner features＿⟯, ⟮＿place features＿⟯, and ⟮＿laryngeal features＿⟯.

 ## major class features

-Major class features are a group of four features that share little in common phonetically, but describe the overall type of a phone.
+»⟮Major class features⟯« are a group of ⟮four⟯ ⟮＿distinctive features＿⟯ that ⟮share little in common⟯ ⟮＿phonetically＿⟯, but ⟮describe the overall type of a phoneme⟯.
-The four major class features are [+/- syllabic], [+/- approximant], [+/- consonantal or eqivalently +/- vocalic], [+/- sonorant]
+⟮The four ＿major class features＿⟯ are ⟮[+/- syllabic]⟯, ⟮[+/- approximant]⟯, ⟮[+/- consonantal or eqivalently +/- vocalic]⟯, ⟮[+/- sonorant]⟯
-All speech sounds have values for all of the four major class features.
-Ergo, all speech sounds are either syllabic or not, either approximants or not, either consonants or vowels, either sonorants or obstruents.
+⟮All ＿speech sounds＿⟯ ⟮have values⟯ for ⟮all of the four ＿major class features＿.⟯ Ergo, ⟮all ＿speech sounds＿⟯ are either ⟮＿syllabic＿⟯ or ⟮c_;not⟯, either ⟮＿approximants (wide sense)＿⟯ or ⟮c_;not⟯, either ⟮＿consonants＿⟯ or ⟮c_;＿vowels＿⟯, either ⟮＿sonorants＿⟯ or ⟮c_;＿obstruents＿⟯.

-Continuants contains all sonorants and fricatives.
+⟮＿Continuants＿⟯ contain ⟮all⟯ {⟮＿sonorants＿⟯, ⟮＿fricatives＿⟯}.
-Ergo all sonorants are continuants.
+Ergo ⟮all⟯ ⟮＿sonorants＿⟯ are ⟮＿continuants＿⟯.
-Sonorants contain all approximants (wide sense) and nasals.
+⟮＿Sonorants＿⟯ contain ⟮all⟯ {⟮＿approximants (wide sense)＿⟯, ⟮＿nasals＿⟯}.
-Ergo all approximants are sonorants.
+Ergo ⟮all⟯ ⟮＿approximants＿⟯ are ⟮＿sonorants＿⟯.
-Approximants contain all syllabic sounds and liquids.
+⟮＿Approximants＿⟯ contain ⟮all⟯ {⟮＿syllabic sounds＿⟯, ⟮＿liquids＿⟯}.
-Ergo all syllabic sounds are approximants.
+Ergo ⟮all⟯ ⟮＿syllabic sounds＿⟯ are ⟮＿approximants＿⟯.
-Syllabic sounds contain all vowels and the semivowels.
+⟮＿Syllabic sounds＿⟯ contain ⟮all⟯ {⟮＿vowels＿⟯, ⟮＿semivowels＿⟯}.

 ### sonority

-Sonority is roughly the relative loudness of a phone.
+»⟮Sonority⟯« is roughly ⟮the relative loudness⟯ of ⟮＿a phone＿⟯.
-Sonority is defined via the sonority hierarchy.
+⟮＿Sonority＿⟯ is defined via ⟮＿the sonority hierarchy＿⟯.
-Sonority mostly depens on the manner.
+⟮＿Sonority＿⟯ mostly ⟮depends⟯ on ⟮＿the manner of articulation＿⟯.
-The most basic sonority hierarchy is vowels > consonants A prototypical sonority hierarchy may be vowels > semivowels > liquids > nasals > voiced fricatives > voiceless fricatives ≈ voiced obstruents > voiceless obstruents.
+The most basic ⟮＿sonority hierarchy＿⟯ is ⟮＿vowels＿⟯ > ⟮c_;＿consonants＿⟯ A prototypical »⟮sonority hierarchy⟯« may be ⟮c+;s∞;us_-;vowels⟯ > ⟮c+;s∞;us_-;semivowels⟯ > ⟮c+;s∞;us_-;liquids⟯ > ⟮c+;s∞;us_-;nasals⟯ > ⟮c+;s∞;us_-;voiced fricatives⟯ > ⟮c+;s∞;us_-;voiceless fricatives⟯ ≈ ⟮c+;s∞;us_-;voiced obstruents⟯ > ⟮c+;s∞;us_-;voiceless obstruents⟯.

-vocalic: vowels
-syllabic: vowels + semivowels
+#### !major classes (+ continuant) sorted by sonority of their contents

+table:major class|types of sounds contained sorted by sonority ⟮vocalic⟯|⟮vowels⟯
+⟮syllabic⟯|⟮vowels + semivowels⟯
-approximant: vowels + semivowels + liquids
+⟮approximant⟯|⟮vowels + semivowels + liquids⟯
-sonorant: vowels + semivowels + liquids + nasals
+⟮sonorant⟯|⟮vowels + semivowels + liquids + nasals⟯
-continuant: vowels + semivowels + liquids + nasals + fricatives
+⟮continuant⟯|⟮vowels + semivowels + liquids + nasals + fricatives⟯

-Ergo, vocalic > syllabic > approximant > sonorant > continuant are progressively less strict about sonority.
+Ergo the distinctive features ⟮c+;s∞;us_-;vocalic⟯ > ⟮c+;s∞;us_-;syllabic⟯ > ⟮c+;s∞;us_-;approximant⟯ > ⟮c+;s∞;us_-;sonorant⟯ > ⟮c+;s∞;us_-;continuant⟯ are progressively less strict about sonority.

 ### consonants

-A consonant has an audible constriction of the vocal tract.
+»⟮A consonant⟯« ⟮has an audible constriction⟯ of ⟮＿the vocal tract＿⟯.
-A vowel does not have an audible constriction of the vocal tract.
+»⟮A vowel⟯« ⟮does not have an audible constriction⟯ of ⟮＿the vocal tract＿⟯.
-Whether a sound is a consonant or vowel is encoded by the distinctive feature [+/- consonantal/vocalic] the distinctive feature [+/- consonantal] is the same as [-/+ vocalic], which one uses is up to preference.
+⟮Whether a speech sound is a ＿consonant＿ or ＿vowel＿⟯ is encoded by ⟮＿the distinctive feature＿ [+/- consonantal/vocalic]⟯ ⟮＿the distinctive feature＿⟯ ⟮[+/- consonantal]⟯ is ⟮c-;the same as⟯ ⟮[-/+ vocalic]⟯, which one uses is ⟮c-;up to preference⟯.
-Consonants are traditionally categorized by their manner and place of articulation as well as their voicing.
+⟮＿Consonants＿⟯ are categorized in the IPA by their ⟮＿manner＿⟯ and ⟮c_;＿place＿⟯ of ⟮c_;＿articulation＿⟯ as well as their ⟮＿voicing＿⟯.

 ### sonorants & obstruents

-Speech sounds are either sonorants or obstruents.
-A sonorant is a speech sound that is produced via airflow that is not obstructed, or not enough to create turbulence.
+»⟮A sonorant⟯« is ⟮＿a speech sound＿⟯ that is produced via ⟮＿airflow＿⟯ that is ⟮not obstructed⟯ ⟮at all⟯, or ⟮not to an extent sufficent to create turbulence⟯.
-An obstruent is a speech sound that is produced by obstructing airflow completely or to an extent sufficent to create turbulence.
+»⟮An obstruent⟯« is ⟮＿a speech sound＿⟯ that is produced via ⟮＿airflow＿⟯ that is ⟮obstructed⟯ ⟮completely⟯, or ⟮to an extent sufficent to create turbulence⟯.
-Whether something is a sonorant is indicated by the distinctive feature [+son(orant)] Most sonorants are voiced.
+Whether something ⟮is a ＿sonorant＿⟯ is encoded by ⟮＿the distinctive feature＿ [+sonorant]⟯ ⟮Most⟯ ⟮＿sonorants＿⟯ are ⟮＿voiced＿⟯.
-Obstruents are either oral occlusives, fricatives or affricates.
+⟮＿Obstruents＿⟯ are either ⟮＿oral occlusives＿⟯, ⟮＿fricatives＿⟯ or ⟮＿affricates＿⟯.

 ### approximant

-Approximants (wide sense) are those sounds that allow a (completely/mostly) frictionless escape of air through the mouth.
+»⟮Approximants (wide sense)⟯« are those ⟮＿speech sounds＿⟯ that allow ⟮a (completely/mostly) frictionless airstream⟯ ⟮through the mouth⟯.
-Whether something is an approximant in the wide sense is indicated by the distinctive feature [+/- approximant].
+Whether something is ⟮＿an approximant in the wide sense＿⟯ is indicated by ⟮＿the distinctive feature＿ [+/- approximant]⟯.

 #### Liquids

-rhotic consonants are r-like consonants.
-Liquid consonants are a grouping of rhotic consonants and voice lateral appoximants.
+»⟮rhotics⟯« are ⟮a class of⟯ ⟮＿consonants＿⟯ that are ⟮r-like (a quality notoriously difficult to define further)⟯.
+⟮＿Rhotics＿⟯ are transcribed in the IPA with ⟮variants of the roman letter r⟯.
+»⟮Liquids⟯« are ⟮a class of⟯ ⟮＿consonants＿⟯.
+»⟮Liquids⟯« consist of all ⟮＿rhotics＿⟯ and ⟮voiced lateral appoximants⟯.
-Liquid consonants are grouped because they often behave similar phonotactically.
+⟮＿Liquids＿⟯ are grouped amongst other things because they often behave similar ⟮＿phonotactically＿⟯.

-Which phoneme the japanese liquid is is completely unclear:
-Most commonly it is sait to be a  apico-alveolar tap [ɾ] or an alveolar lateral approximant [l], less commonly various combinations of alveolar, postalveolar or retroflex lateral or non-lateral approximant, tap or stop.
-In phonetics, liquids are a class of consonants consisting of voiced lateral approximants like /l/ together with rhotics like /r/

 ### syllabic

-Syllabic sounds are those which form the nucleus of the syllable.
+»⟮Syllabic sounds⟯« are those which ⟮form ＿the nucleus＿ of ＿the syllable＿⟯.
-Syllabic sounds are indicated by the distinctive feature [+ syllabic]
+⟮＿Syllabic sounds＿⟯ are indicated by ⟮＿the distinctive feature＿ [+syllabic]⟯

 #### semivowels

-Phonologically, a semivowel is a non-syllabic vowel ([- syllabic] [+ vocalic]).
+Phonologically, »⟮a semivowel⟯« is ⟮a ＿non-syllabic＿ ＿vowel＿ ([-syllabic] [+vocalic])⟯.
-Ergo a semivowel acts as a coda or onset.
+Ergo ⟮＿a semivowel＿⟯ acts as ⟮a ＿coda＿ or ＿onset＿⟯.
-Phonetically, semivowels may be distinguished from vowels by the fact that they are one step lower on the sonority hierarchy.
+Phonetically, ⟮＿semivowels＿⟯ may ⟮be distinguished from⟯ ⟮＿vowels＿⟯ by the fact that ⟮they are one step lower on ＿the sonority hierarchy＿⟯.

 #### syllabic consonants

-Phonologically, a syllabic consonant is a syllabic consonant ([+ syllabic] [+ consonantal]).
+Phonologically, »⟮a syllabic consonant⟯« is ⟮a ＿syllabic＿ ＿consonant＿ ([+syllabic] [+consonantal])⟯.
-Ergo a syllabic consonant acts as a nucleus.
+Ergo ⟮＿a syllabic consonant＿⟯ acts as ⟮＿a nucleus＿⟯.
-Generally, syllabic consonants are still sonorants, as they still require their onset and coda to be lower on the sonority scale
+Generally, ⟮＿syllabic consonants＿⟯ are still ⟮＿sonorants＿⟯, as ⟮they still require their ＿onset＿ and ＿coda＿ to be lower on ＿the sonority hierarchy＿⟯

 #### !IPA